 This time, however, Office 365 performed admirably and helped us do the near-impossible and build a large proposal from scratch in a week.
 We put the document up on SharePoint Online, and up to four people could make changes to the document at once.
-We could see who else was in the document, which sections they were working on, and, with a refresh, we could see the changes each author had made.
-Everything was in real-time, and there was no lag between tweaking this or that section and having that new and improved version of the document available to all the team members working on the proposal.
+We could see who else was in the document and which sections they were working on, and, with a refresh, we could see the changes each author had made.
+Everything was real-time, and there was no lag between tweaking this or that section and having that new and improved document version available to all the team members working on the proposal.
 I had read the whitepaper we did for Microsoft about using Office 365 for collaboration and even written a small piece showcasing a video of the co-authoring process, but watching a video of it is in no way nearly as cool as seeing it in action on a piece of work that matters to you.

-Seeing it come together flawlessly and work exactly as it should work was… it was like watching magic happen and not knowing how it happened, but appreciating the trick as a feat deserving nothing less than utter wonderment.
+Seeing it come together flawlessly and work exactly as it should work was like watching magic happen and not knowing how it happened but appreciating the trick as a feat deserving nothing less than utter wonderment.
 It was that “I love it when a plan comes together” moment that Hannibal from the A-Team referenced every episode.
 (There were fewer explosions involved in the coming together of our plan, though.
 More’s the pity.
 That would have been a great way to spice up a workday.)

-We discovered some quirks in the process, however, and knowing about them might serve you well should you decide to make your own co-authoring plan come together:
+We discovered some quirks in the process, however, and knowing about them might serve you well should you decide to make your co-authoring plan come together:

-- You can either edit documents in your browser or open the document in Word, Excel, or OneNote.
+- You can edit documents in your browser or open the document in Word, Excel, or OneNote.
 (We were using Word.)
 Office 365 doesn’t play tremendously well with 64-bit browsers, and locating your 32-bit version of IE may be a bit of a trick if you’re running a 64-bit OS.
 Hopefully, Office 365 will soon work seamlessly with 64-bit browsers, but until then, fire up your 32-bit IE and use that for your co-authoring efforts.
 Dux also pointed me to a page discussing accessing data-sheet view with 64-bit browsers.
 While the issues I had used Word, and I think the data-sheet view probably refers to Excel, there is good knowledge in that link.